Search for the production of dark fermion candidates in association with heavy neutral gauge boson decaying to dimuon in proton-proton collisions at $\sqrt{s} = 8$ TeV using the CMS open data: Data and simulated samples

-The model signal of the dark fermion scenario events are privately generated using \text{MadGraph5\_aMC} \text{@NLO~v2.6.7} \cite{R33}, which is a general purposed matrix element event generator.
-The cross section calculated at next to-leading-order (NLO), the hadronizaton process has been done with \text{Pythia} \cite{R34}.
-The NNPDF2.3QED NLO set, which is available via the LHAPDF6 library \cite{LHAPDF6}, is used for the parton distribution functions (PDF) \cite{PDFsignal}.
+The signal samples, for LV scenario, have been generated using \text{MadGraph5\_aMC} \text{@NLO~v2.6.7} \cite{MG5} and the hadronization by Pythia \cite{R34}.
+We produced several samples for the signal at different sets of masses of the dark fermion $\chi_{1}$ and the mediator Z$^{\prime}$ and calculated their cross sections.
+The range of mass of Z$^{\prime}$ taken was from 150 GeV to 700 GeV.
+While for the dark fermion Z$^{\prime}$, it was from 1 GeV to 50 GeV.
+Assuming the couplings are $\texttt{g}_{SM} = 0.1$ and $\texttt{g}_{DM} = 1.0$.

 The detector simulation of the read out system response (digitization) and reconstruction processes have been done using the standard CMS open data software framework \cite{CMSSWversion} (the release \text{CMSSW\_5\_3\_32}) at $\sqrt{s} = $ 8 TeV requirements, with the suitable triggers list used for CMS-2012 analysis.
 The effect of pile-up has been simulated by overlaying MC generated minimum bias events \cite{pileup}.
-We scanned the production cross section at different sets of the masses of the particles Z$^{\prime}$ and $\chi_{1}$ as free parameters covering a wide range for the mass of Z$^{\prime}$ boson from 150 GeV to 700 GeV and from 1 GeV to 50 GeV for the mass of $\chi_{1}$, assuming $\texttt{g}_{SM} = 0.1$ and $\texttt{g}_{DM} = 1.0$.